apptainer/singularity-userdocs/singularity_and_docker.rst

 In translating to SIF, individual layers of the Docker image have been *combined* into a single, native file for use via Singularity; there is no need to subsequently ``build`` the image for Singularity.
 For example, you can now ``exec``, ``run`` or ``shell`` into the SIF version via Singularity.
 See :ref:`Interact with images <quick-start>`.

 ..
 TODO improve ref above to quick start ... interact

 ..
-Should explain here or in previous section that docker to Singularity is
+TODO Should explain here or in previous section that docker to Singularity is
     .. a one-way operation because info is lost.
     ..
-Also some workds on how this is considered less reproducible than pulling
+Also some words on how this is considered less reproducible than pulling
     .. from the container library.